MojRoid/RESUME/Moj Abubakr - resume.md

 # Work #
 ---

-**June 2016 - Current** | **Junior Software Engineer (Android)** | [**The App Business**](http://www.theappbusiness.com/) - *"The App Business is a mobile solutions company: we reimagine the business and operations of the world’s leading organisations through mobile."*
+**June 2016 - Current** | **Junior Software Engineer (Android)** | [**The App Business**](http://www.theappbusiness.com/) - *"The App Business is a mobile solutions company: we re-imagine the business and operations of the world’s leading organisations through mobile."*

-- Contributing to the success of The App Business by delivering commercial solutions.
+- Contribute to the success of The App Business by delivering commercial solutions.
-- Contributing to design and spec discussions and planning.
+- Contribute to design and spec discussions and planning.
-- Writing technical architecture and component specs.
+- Write technical architecture and component specs.
-- Developing fluid, reusable libraries.
+- Develop fluid, reusable libraries.
-- Engineering alpha, beta and release candidate apps.
+- Engineer alpha, beta and release candidate apps.

-- Contributed to [GoDrive](https://play.google.com/store/apps/details?id=com.ford.godrive) by Ford by implementing several user stories to the Android version of the app.
+- Contributed to [GoDrive](https://play.google.com/store/apps/details?id=com.ford.godrive) by Ford by implementing several features to the Android version of the app.

 ---
 # Projects #